TheodoreJBieber/PoEClusterJewelCalculator/README.md

 As for the request body, you need to generate filters based on what notables are selected, cluster jewel enchants, # of passives (always 8), and possible 2nd position notables.
 But you can't just use the normal descriptions like "1 Added Passive Skill is Prodigious Defence" - there are ids behind the scenes you need to use.
 All this data is available at the stats endpoint: https://www.pathofexile.com/api/trade/data/stats
-For mapping notable names to the trade id, it's actually pretty simple.
+For mapping notable names to the trade id, it's fairly simple.
 The descriptions are all "1 Added Passive Skill is " + the notable name.
 So I map out the notable name to the description ez pz.
 For mapping enchants (like "Added small passives also grant: 10% increased elemental damage") - I had to map the descriptions out with trial and error based on stat ids.
 It's not super reliable but it works for now.

 ## Feel free to take any code you want